bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Factions/SI_CH3_Faction_The Cursed.md

 ## Oracle: Cursed Faction Role
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Factions#^Cursed-Faction-Role]]` | Guidance
 > Use this table to reveal the personas of a cursed faction.
 For cursed factions that function as an organization, use the _Organization Methods_ or _Organization Secrets_ tables (page 180) for additional details.
 To reveal a current goal for a cursed faction or its leaders, use the _Cursed Character Goals_ table [(page 193)].
-You can also add one or more Cursed Faction Aspects (below). ^guidance-OclCursedFactionRole
+You can also add one or more Cursed Faction Aspects (below). ^guidance-Role

 | dice: 1d100 | Result |
 | :---: | --- |